Sreeja070/GoogleAPI_Minio/blog_post.md

     time.sleep(2)  # Ensures we wait before fetching the next page places_result = gmaps.places_nearby(page_token=places_result['next_page_token'])
 ```
+- Script extracts relevant details (name, rating, address) from each page of results.
+- Pagination handled via `next_page_token` to ensure all data is collected.
+- Short delay (`time.sleep(2)`) between requests for subsequent pages.

 ### 4. Uploading Data to MinIO
+- Filtered results serialized to JSON and uploaded to MinIO using `BytesIO`.
+- Script auto-creates the bucket if it doesn’t exist before upload.
+- Data can be stored in other formats like PARQUET with minor code adjustments.
 ```python
 json_data = json.dumps(filtered_results).encode('utf-8')
 data_stream = BytesIO(json_data)